Ezzyzahedi/flutterassign1/README.md

-# flutter_assign1
+# Flutter - Assignment 1

-A new Flutter application.
+A social login assignment for facebook and instagram.

 ## Getting Started